truenas/middleware/docs/userguide/index.rst

 then assign the accounts as members of the groups.
 This section demonstrates how to create a user account.

 .. note:: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
-Instead, import the existing account information into FreeNAS® using Services → Active Directory or Services → LDAP.
+Instead, import the existing account information into FreeNAS® using :menuselection:`Services --> Active Directory` or :menuselection:`Services --> LDAP`.

-Account → Users → View Users provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in
+:menuselection:`Account --> Users --> View Users` provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in Figure 4.2a.
-Figure 4.2a.

 **Figure 4.2a: Managing User Accounts**